HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 python manage.py runserver
 ```
 to start the server and open localhost:8000/index to view the created html page!
-to be able to open the index page without calling /index but only the domain change
+To be able to open the index page without calling /index but only the domain change
 ```python
 url(r'^index/', views.index),
 ```